 I get a lot of questions about what fats and oils I use for cooking.
-It makes sense; after all there is a lot of confusion about fat in general.
-And with the increasing hype over “heart healthy” vegetable oils and their sky-rocketed consumption level, it’s no wonder people have questions about these highly over-recommended products.
-So let’s talk vegetable oils today: What are they?
-Why do I avoid them?
-And what are the best fats for cooking?
+It makes sense; after all, there is a lot of confusion about fat in general.
+And with the increasing hype over “heart-healthy” seed oils also known as vegetable oils and their sky-rocketed consumption level, it’s no wonder people have questions about these highly over-recommended products.
+It’s hard to eat healthily.
+It’s also hard to know what ‘wellness trends’ should be followed or ignored.

 Ready?
 Let’s do this.

-Vegetable oils are oils that have been extracted from various seeds.
-The most common include rapeseed (canola oil), soybean, corn, sunflower, safflower, peanut, etc. Unlike coconut oil or olive oil that can be extracted by pressing, these new-fangled oils have to be extracted in very unnatural ways.
+Seed oils are oils that have been extracted from various seeds.
+The most common include rapeseed (canola oil), soybean, corn, sunflower, safflower, peanut, etc. Unlike coconut oil or olive oil which can be extracted by pressing, these new-fangled oils have to be extracted in very unnatural ways.

 A non-traditional food with a questionable short history

-Consider that at the turn of the 20th century that amount of vegetable oils consumed was practically zero.
-Today the average consumption is 70 lbs a year.
-Per person.
-(And since I know plenty of people who don’t touch the stuff, that means lots of people are consuming even more!)
+Consider that at the turn of the 20th century the amount of seed oils consumed was practically zero.
+Today, the average consumption is 70 lbs a year per person.
+(And since I know plenty of people who took it out of their diet entirely, that means lots of people are consuming even more!)

-Even today, despite the fact that heart disease and cancer continue to rise at an alarming rate while butter consumption is down (and vegetable oil consumption is at an all-time high), people are still believing the hype and buying this very non-traditional, non-healthy food-like product.
+Even today, despite the fact that cardiovascular disease and cancer continue to rise at an alarming rate while butter consumption is down (and seed oil consumption is at an all-time high), people are still believing the hype and buying this very non-traditional, non-healthy food-like product.

 (Want to see more disturbing charts?
 Check this article out.)

 Step 1: Find some “canola seeds.”
 Oh wait, they don’t exist.
-Canola oil is actually made from a hybrid version of the rapeseed… most likely genetically modified and heavily treated with pesticides.
+Canola oil is actually made from a hybrid version of rapeseed … most likely genetically modified and heavily treated with pesticides.